Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 The Academy is committed to socio-economic diversity; however, we are not able to offer tuition reductions to every student who qualifies for both admission and a reduced tuition.
 Just as there are more applicants each year than available spaces at the Academy, more families request consideration for financial aid than there are funds available.
 A student may be admissible to Wheaton Academy but placed in a waitpool for a financial aid award.

-Each parent/guardian household must submit a separate FACTS® application along with all tax documents and required forms to be considered for tuition reduction.
+Each parent/guardian household must submit a separate aid application along with all tax documents and required forms to be considered for tuition reduction.
 Consideration of all available resources from both parents/guardians and their spouses will be based upon the family’s ability to contribute, not the willingness to contribute.
 If there is a court-issued decree stating the percentage of tuition or expenses each parent/guardian is responsible to contribute, that document should be provided to Wheaton Academy.
-Wheaton Academy will advise FACTS® of the percentage of tuition each household is responsible to contribute so they can conduct their assessment accordingly.
-All financial information is strictly confidential, and at no time will Wheaton Academy or FACTS® provide one household’s information to the other.
+Wheaton Academy will advise our third-party aid program of the percentage of tuition each household is responsible to contribute so they can conduct their assessment accordingly.
+All financial information is strictly confidential, and at no time will Wheaton Academy or our third-party aid program provide one household’s information to the other.
 If there is no court issued decree, the Wheaton Academy Financial Aid Committee will determine the total tuition reduction for the student, and it is the responsibility of the parents to determine a payment schedule structure.
+The Business Office will request submission of additional court issued documentation to guide the process.

 If a parent is no longer involved in the life of the child in any way, please speak directly with the Admissions Office at Wheaton Academy to determine how to proceed.